kedro-org/kedro/docs/source/deployment/databricks/databricks_deployment_workflow.md

 ```

 This will:
-1. Create the wheel of your kedro project: `databricks_iris-0.1-py3-none-any.whl`
+1. Create the wheel of your kedro project: `iris-0.1-py3-none-any.whl`
 2. Create a notebook containing the code to be used by a job to execute the kedro project.
-You can see it in `<project_root>/.databricks/bundle/dev/.internal/notebook_iris-databricks-job_kedro_run.py`
+You can see it locally in `.databricks/bundle/dev/.internal/notebook_iris-databricks-job_kedro_run.py`
-3. Upload the wheel to `/Workspace/Users/your_user/.bundle/databricks_iris/dev/artifacts/.internal/`
+3. Upload the wheel to `/Workspace/Users/<your_user@mail.com>/.bundle/databricks_iris/dev/artifacts/.internal/`
-4. Upload all the files of the root directory to `/Workspace/Users/your_user/.bundle/databricks_iris/dev/files` including `conf`
+4. Upload all the files of the root directory to `/Workspace/Users/<your_user@mail.com>/.bundle/databricks_iris/dev/files` including `conf`
 5. Create the job using the notebook from 2.

 You can execute now the project with